 UPDATE: We just went back this past weekend and they have now improved on the multigrain bread by brushing it with olive oil and toasting it.
 What a difference it made!
 I could now eat the bread just by itself, but of course, adding the hummus and delicious za’atar makes this a close second to the cauliflower!
 See the new photo below:

 Naan Spreads – Hummus, Chermoula, Marinated Olives, Za’atar – $10

 While personally, I am not an olive fan, even I had to admit the olives were great in their marinade.
 Those who ARE olive fans, will appreciate them more than me I’m sure!

+Also see what’s in the just opened Snack Cart in Morocco at EPCOT.
 You can watch our video review as well for more looks at these Spice Road Table ‘Small Plates’ vegan items: